bjmt/yamtk/README.md

 ### Output

-The seeded FASTA goes to stdout (or `-o`).
-When `-O <file>` is given, a BED of every committed insertion is written with columns:
+The seeded FASTA is written to stdout (or to `-o`).
+When `-O <file>` is given, a BED of every committed insertion is written out, with the columns:

 ```
 seq_name    start    end    motif_name    .    strand
 ```

-`start` and `end` are 0-based, half-open.
-Coordinates always reflect the position that was actually written into the sequence (after any width-mismatch centering or clamping in BED mode).
+`start` and `end` are 0-based and half-open.
+The coordinates always reflect the position that was actually written into the sequence (that is, after any width-mismatch centring or clamping that BED mode may have applied).

 ## yamseq

-A collection of common FASTA manipulations gathered behind a single subcommand with an `-a <action>` selector.
+A grab-bag of common FASTA manipulations, gathered behind a single subcommand with an `-a <action>` selector.
 The supported actions are:

 | Action | Effect |